raweeha/raweeha/README.md

 - 👋 Hi, I’m @raweeha
 - 👀 I’m interested in AI, programming, video editing and creating animations!
-- 🌱 I’m currently learning different programming languages and expanding my knowledge in the software world
+- 🌱 Aspiring Software Engineer
-- 💞️ I’m looking to collaborate on some projects.
+- 💞️ I’m looking to collaborate on some projects
-- 📫 How to reach me ... my Instagram is @raweeha_raza

 <!---
 raweeha/raweeha is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.